jsreport/docs/docs/custom-recipe.md

 As you see the `main.js` file exports the function which is called by jsreport during the initialization.
 The only thing we do in this function's body for now is adding the new recipe into the `reporter.extensionsManager.recipes` collection.

 The recipe execution function accepts `request` and `response` parameters.
-There is already a buffer with output from templating engine in `response.content` which we just convert into the text using previously installed package and we are done.
+There is already a buffer with output from templating engine in `response.content` which we just convert into the text using previously installed package, then we set some metadata information (`response.meta.contentType`, `response.meta.fileExtension`) about the output and we are done.

 ## Testing